cucumber/docs/content/overview.md

 # How does Cucumber work with BDD?

-Cucumber was designed specifically to ensure the acceptance tests can easily be read and written by anyone on the team.
+Cucumber was designed specifically to help business stakeholders get involved in writing acceptance tests; the acceptance tests can easily be read and written by anyone on the team.
 This reveals the true value of acceptance tests: as a communication and collaboration tool.
 The easy readability of Cucumber tests draws business stakeholders into the process, helping you really explore and understand the requirements.

-Cucumber was designed specifically to help business stakeholders get involved in writing acceptance tests.

 Related test cases in Cucumber are grouped into *Features*.
-Each test case in a Feature is called a *Scenario*.
-Each Scenario contains several Steps.
+Each test case in a feature is called a *Scenario*.
+Each scenario contains several steps.

-The business-facing parts of a Cucumber test suite, stored in Feature files, must be written according to syntax rules—known as Gherkin—so that Cucumber can read them.
-Under the hood, Step Definitions translate the business-facing language of Steps into runnable programming code.
+The business-facing parts of a Cucumber test suite, stored in feature files, must be written according to syntax rules—known as Gherkin—so that Cucumber can read them.
+Under the hood, step definitions translate the business-facing language of steps into runnable programming code.

  <!-- ![Cucumber-stack](docs/images/Cucumber_Stack.png) -->